 Compensation Committee.
 The Compensation Committee, which is composed of Mr. Mattson, Mr. Stollenwerk, and Mr. Stein, has responsibility for reviewing and recommending adjustments for all employees whose annual salaries exceed \$75,000 or who report directly to the Company's Chief Executive Officer.
 Each member of the Compensation Committee is "independent" as defined in Nasdaq Marketplace Rule 4200.
-The Compensation Committee met once during the fiscal year ended June 30, 2004.
+The Compensation Committee met once during the fiscal year ended June 30, 2005.
 For more information about the Compensation Committee meetings, see the "Compensation Committee Report on Executive Compensation."
 The Company's 1990 Flexible Incentive Plan (the "Plan") is administered by the Compensation Committee.
 Subject to the express provisions of the Plan, the Committee has complete authority to (i) determine when and to whom benefits are granted; (ii) determine the terms and provisions of benefits granted; (iii) interpret the Plan; (iv) prescribe, amend and rescind rules and regulations relating to the Plan; (v) accelerate, purchase, adjust or remove restrictions from benefits; and (vi) take any other action which it considers necessary or appropriate for the administration of the Plan.

 Nominating Committee.
-The Board has no nominating committee because 76.52% of the outstanding Common Stock is owned or beneficially owned by the Koss family (John C. Koss, Michael J. Koss, and John Koss, Jr.).
+The Board has no nominating committee because 76.66% of the outstanding Common Stock is owned or beneficially owned by the Koss Family.
 However, Mr. Doerr, Mr. Mattson, Mr. Stollenwerk, and Mr. Stein (the "Independent Directors") oversee the director nomination process and have the responsibility for identifying and evaluating potential candidates and recommending candidates to the Board for nomination.
 Each of the Independent Directors is "independent" as defined in Nasdaq Marketplace Rule 4200.
 Candidates will be evaluated by the Independent Directors on the basis of outstanding achievement in their professional careers, broad experience, wisdom, personal and professional integrity, and their experience with and understanding of the business environment.
 With respect to minimum qualifications of candidates, the Independent Directors will consider candidates who have the experiences, skills, and characteristics necessary to gain a basic understanding of the principal operational and financial objectives and plans of the Company, the results of operations and financial condition of the Company, and the relative standing of the Company and its business segments in relation to its competitors.
-The Independent Directors will consider qualified director candidates recommended by stockholders if such recommendations for director are submitted in writing to the Secretary at c/o Koss Corporation, 4129 North Port Washington Avenue, Milwaukee, Wisconsin 53212, and include the following information: (i) name and address of the stockholder making the recommendation; (ii) name and address of the candidate; and (iii) pertinent biographical information about the candidate.
-Any recommendations must be submitted by the deadline by which a stockholder must give notice of a matter that he or she wishes to bring before the Company's Annual Meeting as described in the Stockholder Proposals for the 2005 Annual Meeting section of this Proxy Statement.
-Because
+The Independent Directors will consider qualified director candidates recommended by stockholders if such recommendations for director are submitted in writing to the Secretary at c/o Koss Corporation, 4129 North Port Washington Avenue, Milwaukee, Wisconsin 53212, and include the following information: (i) name and address of the candidate; and (iii) pertinent biographical information about the candidate.
+Any recommendations must be submitted by the deadline by which a stockholder must give notice of a matter that he or she wishes to bring before the Company's Annual Meeting as described in the Stockholder Proposals for the 2006 Annual Meeting section of this Proxy Statement.
+Because there is no nominating committee, there is no charter for such committee.